 Blatant, clumsy attempts at triggering fear and greed seem to work only on unsophisticated buyers or those that are looking for deals, short term gain, or something that doesn’t exist (easy riches or happiness).

 While fear and greed have a romantic connotation that conjures images of Wall Street wisdom, Gordon Gekko, and classic ads, there is a wide world of emotion outside of these broad categories that you can use to persuade buyers.

 It certainly helps to know the power of fear and greed, especially on an academic level, to pepper them into appropriate campaigns.
 Especially if you’re in an industry where there is a level of natural internal fear in your customers (security systems), learning how to evoke that in a respectful way on your site can help propel conversions.

 However, there are many, many use cases that aren’t so benevolent.
-In fact, because fear and greed are traditionally irrational emotions that override rational decision making, they’re often used in confidence scams or get rich schemes.
+Fear and greed are traditionally irrational emotions that override rational decision making, and they’re often used in confidence scams or get rich schemes.
 Still then, it’s important to know their power, if only to avoid those attempts yourself.

 Working on something related to this?
 Post a comment in the CXL community!

 Add your comment